iluwatar/java-design-patterns/tolerant-reader/README.md

 }
 ```

-Next we introduce the rainbowfish serializer.
-This is the class that implements the Tolerant Reader pattern.
+Next we introduce the `RainbowFishSerializer`.
+This is the class that implements the Tolerant Reader
+pattern.

 ```java
 public final class RainbowFishSerializer {